Monetra/monetra_magento2/README.md

 - **Sort Order**: Determines where this payment method will appear in relation to other payment methods on the checkout page.
 For example, if the sort order for this method is set to 1, and the sort order for another payment method is set to 2, this one will appear above the other one on the list of payment method options.

+### Monetra Account Vault Configuration

+- **Enabled**: Must be set to "Yes" in order to allow customers to store cards for later use.
+If set to "No", customers will not have the option to save card data they enter or to use previously saved cards.

+- **Title**: The payment method name under which the customer's stored cards will appear.
+This only applies when creating orders in Magento's admin backend.
+In the customer-facing checkout process, stored cards will appear under a general "Payment Method" heading.

 ## More Information

+Your Magento store **must** be configured to use HTTPS for the Monetra PaymentFrame payment method to work.

 For details on how the Monetra PaymentFrame feature works, please see the Monetra PaymentFrame Guide available at [https://www.monetra.com/developers](https://www.monetra.com/developers).